whikloj/Sparql_101/README.md

 | &lt;test:flintstones#Chip&gt; |
 | &lt;test:flintstones#Roxy &gt; |

 We know that the _vocab:parentOf_ predicate defines a parent to child relationship, this means that the parent is ALWAYS the subject and the child is ALWAYS the object.
-This makes it easy to determine parentage by slightly adjusting our query.
+This makes it easy to reverse this and find the parents of kids with the same data.

 ```
 PREFIX ff: <test:flintstones#>
 PREFIX vocab: <http://purl.org/vocab/relationship/>

 SELECT ?parents WHERE {
    ?parents vocab:parentOf ff:Chip .
 }